 Poor performance on carb restricted diets.
 Many floxed folks report doing very poorly when attempting low carb or restricted carbohydrate diets.
 Enough people have reported this effect to rule out sugar withdrawal.

 Fluoride, Lead, Lyme, Parasites, and Candida yeast are not causes of this condition, though thrush is an infrequent, treatable consequence.
+These conditions can exacerbate FQAD and definitely make the suffering worse but they are not the cause of FQAD.

 It is unnecessary for FQs to remain in the body for new symptoms to be appearing for months afterward.